ch007m/r-d/cloudfoundry/developer.md

 ## Deploy a Spring application accessing a Database

-In order to play with this scenario, it is needed to install the `buildpack` client and `minibroker` project able to create a service such as a database from a helm chart
+In order to play with this scenario, it is needed to install the `buildpack` client (aka `pack`) and `minibroker` project able to create a service such as a database from a helm chart/service catalog.

 - Install `pack` client using the command:
 ```bash